The Many Adventures of Winnie the Pooh (attraction): Disneyland

 An original plan from the mid-1990s placed an indoor and outdoor light boat ride featuring a Winnie the Pooh theme at Disneyland.
 This plan was shelved by 1999, so a new dark ride was planned.
 Disneyland is the only one of the six Disney resorts to have little room for expansion.
 The solution to open this attraction in the park was to replace an existing attraction with this new ride.

 Fantasyland was ruled out because it contained the least amount of available space and because of the age of its buildings; park managers anticipated that the attraction would be popular and decided to place it in an area that could better accommodate the crowds.
-Critter Country, a small parcel between New Orleans Square and Frontierland, was ultimately chosen since Winnie the Pooh already had his own greeting area in that land.
-The area already featured two attractions, Splash Mountain and Country Bear Jamboree, the latter being the first attraction to open in the land (then Bear Country) in 1972.
+Critter Country, a small parcel between New Orleans Square and Frontierland, was ultimately chosen since Winnie the Pooh already had his own greeting area and Pooh Corner shop in that land by 1996.
+The area already featured two attractions, Splash Mountain (1989–2023) and Country Bear Jamboree, the latter being the first attraction to open in the land (then Bear Country) in 1972.

 Imagineers chose to replace the Country Bear Jamboree with Pooh due to its lack of popularity and a proposal for a new Country Bear racing attraction called the "Critter Country 500" being rejected by management.
 As a tribute to Country Bear Jamboree, the heads of Max the deer, Melvin the moose and Buff the buffalo are mounted in the wall inside the ride.

 The budget for the attraction was set at a reported $30 million, most of it dedicated to reformatting the Country Bear Jamboree show building.
 When it finally opened in 2003, it received large promotions by park management and lines were somewhat long at first, but quickly dropped off.
 Disneyland was planning to have a media event scheduled for April 11, 2003, but on April 2, the park announced that it would be canceled.

+In November 2024, Critter Country was renamed Bayou Country.

 Hong Kong Disneyland

-Hong Kong Disneyland, which opened in September 12, 2005, opened with The Many Adventures of Winnie the Pooh as the only dark ride in Fantasyland (the only other dark rides in the park were Buzz Lightyear Astroblasters and Space Mountain).
+Hong Kong Disneyland, which opened in September 12, 2005, opened with The Many Adventures of Winnie the Pooh as the only dark ride in Fantasyland (the only other dark rides in the park were Buzz Lightyear Astro Blasters and Space Mountain).
 It was the only dark ride in the Hong Kong Fantasyland until the opening of It's a Small World in 2008.
 It is most similar to the first version at the Magic Kingdom.
 It remains one of the most visited attractions in Fantasyland, frequently running out of fastpasses and having wait times over 120 minutes on peak days.